Contents

 1. It gives you visibility into the current process.

-2. It provides you with better Spend information enabling better decision-making.
+2. It provides you with better Spending information, enabling better decision-making.

 2. Ability to review line-level data and do a unit cost analysis.

-3. Reports for tracking orders which are not approved so that you can accrue the expenses correctly.
+3. Reports for tracking orders that are not approved so that you can accrue the expenses correctly.

-4. Orders which are placed and have not been received so that you can follow up with the vendor.
+4. Orders that are placed and have not been received so that you can follow up with the vendor.

 With inventory management, you can keep an accurate stock of what you have in your warehouse.

-With effective warehouse management, you can track stock at multiple locations and easily release stocked items to employees.
+Effective warehouse management allows you to track stock at multiple locations and easily release stocked items to employees.

-Typical functionality includes maintaining min-max levels so that you can maintain adequate stock levels You should also be able to track on-hand inventory levels across different locations.
+Typical functionality includes maintaining min-max levels to maintain adequate stock levels.
+You should also be able to track on-hand inventory levels across different locations.

-As we mentioned above that based on your objectives you could implement purchase order automation software or a procure to pay software.
-In Procure to Pay (P2P), we will cover the additional features you would need from an AP team perspective.
+As mentioned above, you could implement purchase order automation software or procure-to-pay software based on your objectives.
+In Procure to Pay (P2P), we will cover the additional features you need from an AP team perspective.

-The first thing you need is the ability to capture supplier invoices and have them imported into the system.
+The first thing you need is to capture supplier invoices and import them into the system.
 Your goal should be to achieve a complete paperless invoicing environment.

-In other words, find the method which works best for your supplier and then use that to accept electronic invoices from them.
+In other words, please find the best method for your supplier and then use that to accept electronic invoices from them.

 Some of the common channels for capturing the invoices are as follows